Ditch the super sugary store-bought candy and make your own! Here’s how easy it is to make sugar-free homemade peanut butter cups.

 Peanut butter cups were always my favorite.
 Even my kids know mama can’t resist them.

-These sugar-free homemade peanut butter cups are quick to put together so they are perfect to stock up the freezer with.
+These sugar-free homemade peanut butter cups are quick to put together so they are perfect to stock up in the freezer!

 Sugar-Free Homemade Peanut Butter Cups